10 tips for stressful flights to help you calm down and make flying more pleasant

 The first flight I ever took was a bit stressful, a bit uncomfortable…but not scary.
 I took hundreds of flights up to this day and I must admit that I have had a few horrific flights.
 After the first of those extremely stressful flights when the turbulences were so strong for over an hour in the middle of a storm that if not wearing seatbelts all passenger would jump up the ceiling, I become rather conscious and stressed during a few subsequent flights.
 I have overcome the stress caused by flying after that even though I experienced a few more flights that could not count as smooth.
 Never really having a flying phobia I learned what the fear up in the air might feel like.
-To help you guys to overcome the fear or at least make your next flight a little bit less stressful, I have prepared for you a list of tips that worked well with me and that have been given to me by others.

-10 great tips for nervous travelers
+10 great tips for stressful flights

 Try breathing techniques